HelenELee/02-portfolio/README.md

 ## Credits

 Would like to thank the instructors at UWA Bootcamp.
+I obtained free images from unsplash.com.
+Thanks to Claudio Swartx, Ferenc Almasi, Kobu Agency

 ## License